amitt03/spring-course-exercise-prerequisite/README.md

 prerequisite
 ============

-This is a simple project to enable workspace validation prior to taking the course.
+This is a simple project to enable workspace validation prior taking the course.

 1. Import attached project into your IDE.
 2. Run: mvn clean install (can do it inside IDE)<br/>